KendrickU/swaProject/Assurance_Cases_Certbot.md

 ### Group: 6b87bd7cbe948ef26891defd0258c91d1126beb506ce0da4fc5f6dc7467fb26c
 # Assurance cases
 -----
-Below are five top level assurance claims with accompanying diagrams:
+Below are three top level assurance claims with accompanying diagrams:
 <br><br>
 * Certbot resists attacks to subvert the certificate aquisition process
 * Certbot prevents the unauthorized revocation of certificates
 * Certbot storage mechanism prevents unauthorized disclosure
 <br>
-Here are two additional claims which do not warrant seperate diagrams
+There is an additional claims which does not warrant a seperate diagram

 * Certbot resists attacks to subvert certificate renewal processes
 	* this is similar to the claim for obtaining certificates